 Auditing is the systematic examination of the books of accounts and the other documents of the company which is conducted with the main objective of knowing that whether the financial statement prepared and presented by the company shows a true and fair view of the organizations.

 What are the Objectives of an Audit?

-Auditors should keep in mind audit objectives at the time of Examination of financial Statement.
+Auditors should keep in mind audit objectives at the time of the Examination of financial Statements.
 Finalizing the Current market price of the Assets.
-They are variable basis type of Audit.
+They are variable basis types of Audit.

 4.9 (1,067 ratings)

 Type of objective changes as per Type of Audit.
 Below is the list of 7 main types of audit and their objectives:-

 - External Audit Objective: Financial Statements that are prepared by the Management are providing a true and fair view.
 Financial Statements are prepared as per applicable Accounting and Auditing Standards.